1. What is mediation?

 The mediator is an impartial and neutral intermediary whose role it is to help the parties resolve their dispute and reach a mutually agreeable settlement.
 The mediator listens to the position of the parties, provides guidance and may give opinions as to the potential outcome in the event the dispute is not resolved by mediation.
 The mediator does not make decisions for the parties, but instead encourages the parties to achieve a mutually acceptable resolution of their dispute.

 Except as otherwise provided by the California Evidence Code or California law, all communications, negotiations, or settlement discussions in the course of a mediation or mediation consultation are confidential and are not admissible or subject to discovery.

 18. How long does the process take?

-In most cases, the mediation conference will be held within 60 days from the date the Center accepts the parties request to mediate.
+In almost all cases, the mediation conference will be held within 60 days from the date the Center accepts request to mediate.
 The typical mediation conference lasts from between 3 to 4 hours and a second conference is rarely needed.
 The parties are required to commit to a minimum of 3 hours of mediation time (some mediators require 4 hours) to ensure sufficient time for the mediation process to be successful.